Trump to host Schumer and Pelosi for dinner to discuss DACA, health care

 (WASHINGTON) -- One week after allying himself with Democratic congressional leadership on efforts to raise the debt limit and provide money for hurricane relief, President Donald Trump will host the Senate and House Minority Leaders Chuck Schumer and Nancy Pelosi for dinner at the White House to discuss DACA and health care Wednesday night.

-Trump's newfound working relationship with Schumer and Pelosi comes to the chagrin of some Republicans who last week opposed the bipartisan three-month deal to keep the government running.
-The president worked with Democrats despite a competing strategy backed by GOP leadership and Treasury Secretary Steve Mnuchin to push for a longer deal.
+Trump's newfound working relationship with Schumer and Pelosi comes at the chagrin of some Republicans who last week stood in opposition to the ultimately passed three-month deal to keep the government running.
+The president touted the bipartisan effort, despite defying a strategy backed by GOP leadership and Treasury Secretary Steve Mnuchin to push for a longer deal.

-The focus of Wednesday's dinner, according to sources familiar with the meeting, will be to discuss protections for so-called Dreamers, undocumented immigrants currently protected by the Deferred Action for Childhood Arrivals (DACA) policy, which the administration said last week it would end in six months.
-The trio will also talk about efforts to stabilize health insurance markets.
+The focus of Wednesday's dinner, according to sources familiar with the meeting, will be to discuss protections for so-called Dreamers -- undocumented immigrants currently protected by the Deferred Action for Childhood Arrivals (DACA) policy, which the administration said last week would end in six months.
+The trio will also talk about efforts to stabilize health care markets.

-Rep. Tom Reed, R-NY, the other co-chair of the Problem Solvers Caucus, is among the Republicans invited to the session, along with Rep. Susan Brooks, R-In.
+Rep. Tom Reed, R-N.Y., the other co-chair of the Problem Solvers Caucus, is among the Republicans invited to the session, his office confirmed.

 "If there's bipartisan support to get something done, let's bring it to the floor and get legislation passed," he said.